Table of Contents

 Example - 1

-Short-term goals: Develop leadership abilities, gain experience, and build relationships Long-term goal: Become a finance manager
+1) Short-term Goals: Develop leadership abilities, gain experience, and build relationships

 Actions: